statichunt/statichunt/content/themes/nextjs-startp.md

 author: EnvyTheme
 author_link: https://envytheme.com/
 date: 2022-12-21T00:00:00.000Z
+description: >-
-description: StartP is an IT Startup & Digital Agency Template that is based on React, NextJS, and Bootstrap.
+  StartP is an IT Startup & Digital Agency Template that is based on React, NextJS, and Bootstrap.
 This template was specially made for those who want to provide IT solutions and software services online.
 ssg:
   - Nextjs
 css:
   - Bootstrap
+ui: []
-cms:
+cms: null
 category:
   - Business
 draft: false
 ---
 ## Key Features

 - Built with react.js v18+, Next.js v12.1.4, Redux, Bootstrap 5.1.3+